temporalio/proposals/nexus/sdk-go.md

 	RunID() string
 }

-// ExecuteWorkflow starts a workflow run, linking the execution chain to a Nexus operation (subsequent runs started from
+// ExecuteWorkflow starts a workflow run for a [WorkflowRunOperationOptions.Handler], linking the execution chain to a
-// continue-as-new and retries).
+// Nexus operation (subsequent runs started from continue-as-new and retries).
 // Automatically propagates the callback and request ID from the nexus options to the workflow. func ExecuteWorkflow[I, O any, WF func(internal.Context, I) (O, error)](
 	ctx context.Context,